astronomer/docs/software/integrate-iam.md

 7. For **Audience**, use `sts.amazonaws.com`.
 8. Verify that the provider information is correct, and then click **Add provider** to create your identity provider.

-For additional information, refer to [Enable IAM Roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).
+For additional information, refer to [Enable IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).

 ### Step 2: Create an IAM policy